-The push to superscore came more slowly with the ACT – some think this is because schools believe the ACT puts more emphasis on the value of its composite score – but the popularity of superscoring has proven too strong.
-Beyond the eventual widespread acceptance of ACT superscoring, the four sections of the ACT also offer additional options for variation.
+The push to superscore came more slowly with the ACT.
+Some think this is because schools believe that the ACT puts more emphasis on the value of its composite score – but the popularity of superscoring has proven too strong.
+Other changes besides the eventual widespread acceptance of ACT superscoring are evident.
+The four sections of the ACT offer additional options for variation.
 Many schools report that they only work with the reading and math sections of the ACT.
 Moreover, there is the whole issue of recalculating a new composite: some schools make much of their policy of recalculating – and others of not recalculating – a new composite based on the highest section scores accepted from different test dates.

 What does this all mean for the chart?
 It means a mountain of nuance that can’t possibly be addressed in its entirety within the limited confines of a chart, so we try to alert readers to some of these issues through the footnotes that appear at the bottom of the chart.

 The right side of the chart displays information relating to applications and deadlines.
-Over the years, we’ve seen the “‘yes” responses grow for the Common Application column, and this year we added a column to indicate what schools would accept applications through the Coalition for College Access, a recent but growing addition to the admissions scene.
+Over the years, we’ve seen the “‘yes” responses grow for the Common Application column, and last year, we added a column to indicate what schools would accept applications through the Coalition for College Access, a recent but growing addition to the admissions scene.

 The remaining columns show the application deadlines (and application programs) for the schools in the chart.
 Primarily, there are columns for Early Action (non-binding programs), Early Decision (binding programs), and Regular Decision.
 Some of the schools employ their own terminology and definitional variations, but those are the three primary application paths.
 It should again be noted, however, that these programs are the entering point for the vast majority of applicants but other deadlines may apply to students in special categories.
 For example, students applying to programs in the performing arts frequently have earlier deadlines because of the need to add audition dates to their application schedule cycle.
 The University of Michigan’s Undergraduate Admissions site, for example, notes a December 1 deadline for the UM School of Music, Theatre, & Dance, as opposed to a February 1 deadline for Regular Decision applicants.